hackerhouse-opensource/OffensiveLua/README.md

 # Offensive Lua

 Offensive Lua is a collection of offensive security scripts written in Lua with FFI.
-The scripts run with LuaJIT (v2.0.5) on Microsoft Windows to perform common tasks.
+The scripts run with LuaJIT on Microsoft Windows to perform common red teaming tasks.

-- Run an EXE
+- Download and/or Run an EXE
 - Bypass UAC
-- File, Networking or Registry
+- File, Networking or Registry access
-- Common Tasks (e.g. bind a shell)
+- Bind a shell
+- whoami.exe alternatives

 Lua is a lesser used but very useful choice for post-exploitation scripting language.
 It's flexible, lightweight, easy to embed, runs interpreted or as bytecode from memory and allows for JIT to interact with the host OS libraries.
+It is also trivial to obfuscate before, can be executed from memory and is generally very fast.

 |            Filename            | Description                                         |
 | :----------------------------: | :-------------------------------------------------- |